 Durham Cathedral and its surrounding buildings were mostly constructed between the 11th and 14th centuries to meet the demands of the Cathedral's medieval monastic community.

-It was built to meet the needs of monks and where possible parts of the site have been made fully accessible.
+Where possible parts of the site have been made fully accessible, but due to the nature of the site some areas are not fully accessible to all visitors.
 We are aware that some visitors may need advice to make the most of their visit.
-If you do have specific needs and would like advice ahead of a visit please contact us in advance.
-As our plans for Open Treasure progress there will be improved physical access around the Cathedral site, in particular in the Claustral buildings.
+If you do have specific needs and would like advice ahead of your visit please contact us in advance.

 GETTING TO THE CATHEDRAL

 The Cathedral is situated at the top of a steep hill.
 Durham City Shopmobility provides battery-operated scooters and a minibus service - contact 0191 386 8556 to find out more.